adamrehn/ue4-conan-recipes/README.md

 ue4 conan build all
 ```

+(Note that if you attempt to run the above command from the root directory of this repository using newer versions of conan-ue4cli you will get a [recipe conflict](https://github.com/adamrehn/ue4-conan-recipes/issues/2), since cloning this repository is no longer necessary unless you are contributing to the development of its recipes.
+Users should run the command from another directory as per the instructions above, whilst contributors should specify the `--no-cache` flag to ensure your modified recipes are used instead of the current upstream versions.)

 Alternatively, you can specify a list of individual packages (with optional version numbers), like so:

 ```